*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 Hers’ is a beautiful example of a modern about me page every photographer and even blogger should see.

 Tip: People connect most when they feel like you ‘get them’, use the words they are using to show that you do.
+Learn how to find these words using this strategy I use to create successful optins.

 How To Write An About Me Page That Rocks